 - The University Library is not liable for personal items that are lost or stolen.

 - Guests have library access until 11:50pm subject to the library’s schedule, https://library.shu.edu/library/library-hours.

 Computer Guest Access

-- Guests will be granted computer access so long as there are sufficient computers available to accommodate the needs of current Seton Hall students and staff.
+- Guests will be granted desktop computer access so long as there are sufficient computers available to accommodate the needs of current Seton Hall students and staff.
 Guests must relinquish the computer at any time as directed by a University Library employee.